rht-labs/infographic/README.md

 ```

 This will start up a local http server using the `website` directory as the root context of the server.

+If testing locally with `infographic-node-app`, be sure to:
+- access this web app via `localhost:8080`
+- have `infographic-node-app` bound to `localhost:3000`

+Future versions will make this more configureable.